JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “Oh my God!” he said in a hushed, concerned and meek tone as the three of us all laughed.
 After a while other party atendees stood with us on the stoop and stared at the empty space on the tree-lined street.

+“What happened?
+Where is it?” one of the people at the party asked.
+And just as it seemed like the guy whose family car was seemingly gone was about to cry, we broke down and confessed.

+“It’s cool.
+The car was in neutral.
+We just moved it down the street.”
+We collectively pointed to it and just patted him on his back to calm him down.

+“Why did you do that!?” he shouted, “That’s not funny!” he added.

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*